 - In the Macro on the Foundations of Problem Solving you might partner with a pediatrician at University Hospital to understand the effects of air pollution on adolescents.
 By developing solutions to bring awareness to the problem in Cleveland, you’d learn not only about sustainability practices, but you’d also discover how the environmental crisis has its roots in racism and socio-economic disparity.

-Our campus includes three century-old homes that have been converted into classroom buildings.
+Our campus includes four century-old homes that have been converted into classroom buildings.
 With artful architectural details and historic charm, it’ll become your home away from home.

 Classrooms are of varying sizes which suits the different kinds of learning experiences in Macros, Micros, and Wayfinding.
 We also have a science lab, a makerspace, a full service kitchen and a dining hall, and a campus green.

 These spaces, though, are not the school.
 Instead, think of these buildings as your homebase and the whole city is your place to learn.

 Your work at the Mastery School will urge you out into the world, but you’ll always know where your home is.

 A Bus Ride Away

 When the school day ends at 2:30, the Activities Bus heads to our Gates Mills campus where you’ll find athletic fields, a theatre stage, and acres of woods for the Outdoor Leadership program.
 And that’s just a start.

 Hawken has one high school with two options, which means you’ll feel at home on our other campus too.